Compact computer controlled biaxial tensile device for low-temperature transport measurements of layered materials: Cryogenic Setup for Biaxial Stretching Cell

 \section{Cryogenic Setup for Biaxial Stretching Cell}

-The cryogenic setup for biaxial tensile cell is based on a closed cycle refrigerator with Gifford-MacMahon cooling circle (RDK-10-320).
-The advantage of such a refrigerator is the possibility to use in the geometry when the cold head is directed upward.
-This provides very convenient loading of the cell.
-The top view of the cell installation unit is shown in Figure \ref{fig:both}(b).
-The biaxial tensile cell is placed inside a hermetic brass cup as shown in Figure~\ref{fig:both}(c).
-The electrical connections are provided by zero force 24 pin connector with 8 thermally grounded contacts for additional thermal connection.
-The brass cup is covered by a cap that is vacuum sealed by vacuum grease.
+The cryogenic setup for biaxial tensile cell is based on a cryocooler with the Gifford-McMahon cooling circle (RDK-10-320).
+The advantage of such a cryocooler is the possibility to use the system in the geometry when the second stage cold head is directed upward.
+This provides very convenient loading the cell.

+The biaxial tensile cell is placed inside a brass chamber with internal diameter 60 mm (15).
+The chamber is hermetically closed with a lid (14) that is vacuum sealed by vacuum grease.
+The electrical connections inside the chamber are provided by zero force 24 pin connector (18) with 8 thermally grounded contacts for additional thermal connection.
+The chamber is connected by a tube (21) to a helium source and a pump system.
 We use helium with a few millibar pressure as a heat exchange gas inside the cell.
-The cryostat chamber and cold screen covers are easily removed to provide access to the cell.
-The temperature of the sample is measured by a resistive temperature sensor attached to the bottom of the copper cup under the cold finger in the center of copper cup (Fig.~\ref{fig:both}(a)).
-A heater positioned between the second stage flange and the cup is used to control the temperature.
-The cooling time down to 10 K for our closed circle refrigerator is 3 hour.
+The chamber is thermally connected to the second stage of the cryocooler (22) through the heater (21) and is surrounded by the radiation screen (13,17).
+The cup of the cryostat (10), cold screen cup (13) and chamber lid (14) can be easily removed to provide access to the cell.
+A heater (21) between the second stage of the cryocooler (22) and the chamber (14,15) is used to control the temperature.
+The volume between the chamber (15) and the cryostat wall (16) is pumped out by turbomolecular pump.
+The minimum cooling time down to 10 K for our cryocooler is 3 hour.
 The minimum achievable temperature of the current setup is 9.5 K and can be significantly decreased with using modern cryocoolers with lower minimal temperature.